 We had quite the action-packed weekend!
 Kevin’s Mom, Renee, flew in from Victoria on Thursday evening.
 On Friday, we ate muffins, walked the dogs, and headed to the grocery store for a couple of items for dinner.
 Before we knew it, it was time to pick up Kevin from the airport and race home to prepare a barbecue feast for my parents who were planning to come over around 6pm.

 The 5 of us had a lovely time perched up on our bar stools chatting about Lance Armstrong being stripped of his Tour de France titles.
-When then went on to Olympians, athletes… oh, it was a heated debate!
+We then went on to Olympians, athletes… oh, it was a heated debate!

 Saturday, Kevin spent some time with his bike in the garage and I made us pancakes… gingerbread pancakes to be exact!